ryananglem/gilded-rose/README.md

 - Clone or fork this repo, and do this exercise in any of the available languages that you are most comfortable using.
 - There is no time limit to this exercise, but try to time box it for yourself to avoid spending an inordinate amount of effort on it.
 - A history of git commits will be very helpful when we go on to discuss the exercise.
+- This exercise is about sparking a conversation, not about the "best" technical implementation.

+### Additional notes for Junior developers

+- You are not required to finish this exercise.
+- Your approach to the problem is more interesting to us than a solution.
+- This is mostly a refactoring exercise - you do not need to have any reverence for the current implementation!

 ### Requirements Specification